genomicsclass/book/pages/random_variables.md

 ## Introduction

-This course introduces the statistical concepts necessary to understand p-value and confidence intervals.
+This course introduces the statistical concepts necessary to understand p-values and confidence intervals.
 These terms are ubiquitous in the life science literature.
 Let's look at [this paper](http://diabetes.diabetesjournals.org/content/53/suppl_3/S215.full]) as an example.

 Note that the abstract has this statements: